Azure-Samples/key-vault-node-deploy-certificates-to-vm/README.md

 - Create resource group
 - Create a key vault by the Key Vault Management Client
 - Create the certificate
-- Gets the creation operation associated with a specified certificate
+- Get the creation operation associated with a specified certificate
 - Get certificate as secret
 - Delete resource group